 Items such as sweets, dry fruits, earthen lamps, candles, clothing, home decor, footwear, watches, toys, consumer durables, electronics, and kitchen articles and accessories sell the most on Diwali.

-Will Flipkart have a Diwali sale?
+Will Flipkart have a Diwali Festive sale in 2023?